We use cookies, along with some third-party sites (like Google, Facebook, etc.). By continuing to visit this site you agree to our use of cookies.

 In most situations, you would be fine.
 But what if something unexpected happens?
 What if another vessel suddenly comes by and upsets the dinghy, or causes you to fall in the water while you are trying to climb inside?

-If there is a strong riptide off the shore, and you could conceivably be dragged away from both the dinghy and your charter vessel.
+If there is a strong riptide off the shore, you could conceivably be dragged away from both the dinghy and your charter vessel.
 This is a dangerous situation regardless, but it is especially so if you are not wearing a flotation device and panic.

-This is why in doubt, you should always wear your personal flotation device, just to be on the safe side.
+This is why in doubt, you should always wear your flotation device, just to be on the safe side.
 Remember, the ocean is unforgiving.

 This goes back to the scenario described above.
 You might think that sailing is only dangerous when conditions are harsh.
 But this is not true.
 Sailing can be quite dangerous even when the weather is calm—sometimes especially so.